rogdooley/OSEP-Code-And-Notes/Notes/Modules/14 Linux Lateral Movement.md

    In this case, `mysql_query` is used to execute a SQL query, and the result is sent to an external server using the `uri` module.

-### SIEM Rules to Detect Malicious Ansible Activity

-To detect and prevent such misuse of Ansible, SIEM systems should be configured to monitor the following:

-1. **Unusual Outbound Connections:**
-   - **Rule:** Alert on any Ansible-related process making HTTP/HTTPS connections to unknown or untrusted external IP addresses.
-   - **Log Source:** Network traffic logs, DNS logs.
-   - **Example:** `alert when Ansible playbook process contacts external IPs or domains not listed in allowed destinations.`

-2. **Execution of Suspicious Commands:**
-   - **Rule:** Monitor for `shell` or `command` module usage that reads sensitive files (`/etc/passwd`, `/etc/shadow`, `/etc/myapp/*`).
-   - **Log Source:** Ansible logs, system logs.
-   - **Example:** `alert when Ansible command includes "cat /etc/" or "grep"`.

-3. **Sensitive Data in Ansible Logs:**
-   - **Rule:** Scan Ansible logs for sensitive keywords or data patterns (e.g., database connection strings, SSH keys, etc.).
-   - **Log Source:** Ansible logs, log monitoring solutions.
-   - **Example:** `alert when sensitive keywords appear in Ansible output logs`.

-4. **Unusual File Manipulation:**
-   - **Rule:** Monitor for creation, modification, or deletion of sensitive files by Ansible processes.
-   - **Log Source:** File integrity monitoring (FIM) solutions, Ansible logs.
-   - **Example:** `alert when Ansible playbook modifies or copies files in /etc/`.

-5. **Anomalous SQL Queries:**
-   - **Rule:** Monitor SQL queries initiated by Ansible, particularly those extracting large amounts of data.
-   - **Log Source:** Database logs, Ansible logs.
-   - **Example:** `alert on SELECT queries in Ansible scripts that extract all rows from sensitive tables.`

-6. **Unauthorized Ansible Module Usage:**
-   - **Rule:** Track the usage of high-risk Ansible modules (e.g., `shell`, `command`, `uri`) and alert if used by unauthorized users.
-   - **Log Source:** Ansible logs, user activity logs.
-   - **Example:** `alert when restricted users invoke high-risk modules.`

-### Security Considerations

-- **Least Privilege:** Ensure that Ansible playbooks and roles only have the minimum necessary permissions.
-- **Playbook Review:** Regularly review and audit playbooks for any suspicious or unauthorized changes.
-- **Logging and Monitoring:** Enable detailed logging for all Ansible activities and integrate them with your SIEM for real-time monitoring.
-- **Access Controls:** Limit who can execute or modify Ansible playbooks, especially those that interact with sensitive systems.

-By implementing these measures, you can help ensure that Ansible is used securely and detect any potential misuse before it can lead to a breach.

-Yes, sensitive data can potentially be stored in log files on the Ansible master node.
-This can happen in several scenarios:

 ### 1. **Task Output Logging:**
    - **Description:** When Ansible runs playbooks, it logs the output of each task, including any data returned by commands, scripts, or modules.
 If sensitive data, such as passwords, API keys, or database queries, is part of the task output, it could be captured in the logs.